adeliafelisha/project-website-dirmik/README.md

-  # Website Design Request
+  # Website Direktorat Akademik

-  This is a code bundle for Website Design Request.
-The original project is available at https://www.figma.com/design/1FtAGdOQ63ufaxovJih3XW/Website-Design-Request.
+  This is a code bundle for Website Direktorat Akademik.

   ## Running the code